Ryan Reyes

-Ryan Jay Reyes (born August 10, 1983) is a Filipino-American professional basketball player for TNT Tropang Giga of the Philippine Basketball Association (PBA).
+Ryan Jay Reyes (born August 10, 1983) is a Filipino-American former professional basketball player.
+He played for two teams during his career in the Philippine Basketball Association (PBA).
 Nicknamed D-Energizer for his energetic style of play, he was drafted third overall by the Sta.
 Lucia Realtors in the 2007 PBA draft.

 Amateur career

 Prior to his current PBA career, Reyes also saw action in the National Basketball Conference (NBC) and played for the Cebuana Lhuillier-sponsored national team in 2005.
 He was named the Fantastic Freshman during the PBL's 2007 Conference awards.

 Professional career

 2007 PBA draft

 In August 2007, while studying in the United States, he had to decide whether to finish his last semester of Kinesiology studies at California State-Fullerton or go to the Philippines and apply for the PBA draft.
 He chose the latter and was drafted third overall by the Sta.
 Lucia Realtors.
 Reyes was one of the few pure point guards in the 2007 PBA draft.
 His great size, athletic ability, solid perimeter shooting, driving skills, general court vision, defensive instincts, ball handling, and confidence in his abilities made him stand out from the other point guards.